Posture Imbalances & Bad Posture

 According to medicine.net “Dowager’s hump is an abnormal outward curvature of the thoracic vertebrae of the upper back.
 Compression of the front portion of the involved vertebrae (usually) due to osteoporosis leads to forward bending of the spine (kyphosis) and creates a hump at the upper back.
 Like most osteoporotic changes, it is often preventable.”

-When we conduct our very thorough 45 minute initial Chiropractic assessment we look for early signs of strain in the spine and unusual curvature to heal, and prevent or simply correct as much as possible the existing structure causing the Dowagers hump from fully developing.
+When we conduct our very thorough 45-minute initial Chiropractic assessment we look for early signs of strain in the spine and unusual curvature to heal, and prevent or simply correct as much as possible thereby preventing the Dowagers Hump from fully developing.